• Skip to primary navigation

 Instructions

-• Cut a 2 lb pork shoulder into 2-3 pieces.
+• Cut a 2 pounds pork shoulder into 2-3 pieces.
 Spray bottom of Instant Pot bowl with cooking spray.
 Place pork pieces in pressure cooker bowl, sprinkle with ½ teaspoon salt and ¼ teaspoon pepper.
 Add ½ whole white onion (ends chopped off) and 2 cloves of garlic then add 1 cup of water to bowl.

 • Cover with lid, and set to MEAT/STEW setting and set timer to 40 minutes.